Rtoax/ulpatch/tests/README.md

 tests
 =====

-This directory have lots of test to test ftrace and upatch.
+Store lots of tests to test utask, uftrace and upatch.

 # Tests